RosboneMako/MakoDistortion2/README.md

 17) If your traces are noisey, you may choose to SMOOTH them at this point.
 18) Set the A trace to be 40dB, B Trace to be 0dB, A/B arithmetic, and select Generate button.
 19) Close the two dialogs and return to the SPL & PHASE view by selecting that button.
-20) We should now only see the GENERATED trace we just created.
-Select ACTIONS again.
-21) A smaller dialog with GENERATE MINIMUM PHASE should appear.
-Select that button.
-22) A 2nd dialog appears, select GENERATE AND CLOSE.
-The phase information for the new trace should be created.
-23) Close the ACTIONS dialog.
-24) In the main menu under select FILE -> EXPORT -> EXPORT IMPULSE RESPONSE AS WAVE FILE.
+20) In the main menu under select FILE -> EXPORT -> EXPORT IMPULSE RESPONSE AS WAVE FILE.
-25) Select NORMALISE and select your sample rate to 48 kHz.
+21) Select NORMALISE and select your sample rate to 48 kHz.
 Continue thru to save the file.
-26) You are done with REW, however, the resulting IR wave file is not valid for use in any programs yet.
+22) You are done with REW, however, the resulting IR wave file is not valid for use in any programs yet.
-27) Start your AUDIO EDITING PROGRAM (Goldwave).
+23) Start your AUDIO EDITING PROGRAM (Goldwave).

-Many of these steps are not required but are presented for clarity.

 This looks like a lot of steps.
 After doing this a couple of times and getting the hang of it, you can sweep an amplifier in a minute or two.

+NOTE: If you save individual traces and try to merge them later, REW may not understand the phase information.
+It may be necessary to GENERATE MINIMUM PHASE for the final trace before it can be exported as an IR wave file.

 BEST CASE SCENARIOS AND THE NEXT LEVEL<br/>
 You may get best results when the amp EQ knobs are set pretty flat.
 Experiment as needed.